CosmoLike/cocoa/README.md

 - We assume here the user has previously installed either [Minicoda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual), so conda environments can be created.
 If this is not the case, refer to the Appendix [Miniconda Installation](#overview_miniconda) for further instructions.

 - The conda installation method should be the chosen installation method in the overwhelming majority of cases.
-In the rare cases the user cannot work with conda, then see Appendix [Installation of Cocoa's required packages via Cocoa's internal cache](#required_packages_cache) as it contains instructions for a much slower but conda-independent installation method.
+In the rare cases the user cannot work with conda, refer to the Appendix [Installation of Cocoa's required packages via Cocoa's internal cache](#required_packages_cache) as it contains instructions for a much slower but conda-independent installation method.

 ## Installation of Cobaya base code <a name="cobaya_base_code"></a>